 Storage

-Store fresh peach salsa in an airtight container in the refrigerator for up to 3 days.
-For the best flavor and texture, give it a quick stir before serving.
+- Refrigerate leftovers — Store peach jalapeño salsa in an airtight container for up to 3 days.
+Give it a quick stir before serving.

 You Asked, I Answered

-Can I use frozen or canned peaches for this recipe?
+Can I use frozen peaches for peach salsa?

 Does peach salsa need to be cooked?